nathandavis18/Mini-Editor/README.md

 	./nve test.cpp

 This executable is a standalone executable, so you may also add this file to your system path and use it from anywhere

+To run the tests, navigate to the Tests executable (located in {buildDir}/tests, or {buildDir}/tests/Release).

+Run it by doing

+	./Tests

+	OR IF USING COMMAND PROMPT

+	Tests

 <hr>